funteck123/FOP_Tron/README.md

 # FOP Tron

-All the resources mentioned in this assignment can be found at [Here](https://github.com/funteck123/FOP_Tron/tree/main).
+Resources: Related files for this assignment are available here → [FOP_Tron GitHub Repository](https://github.com/funteck123/FOP_Tron/tree/main).

 As of your Fundamental of Programming (FOP) Assignment, you are required to design and develop a 2D interactive game inspired by the Tron: Legacy (2010) and [Tron (1982 movie and video game)](https://en.wikipedia.org/wiki/Tron_(video_game)).